When I started putting together our Soleducational Spanish courses one of the first things I did was take lots of photos of chiles.

 I even made a painted background to see how that worked.

 And I photographed them all on white, thinking that a white background would be best if I wanted to cut-out the chiles.

-In the end the white backgrounds only worked for the insides of the textbooks, printed in black only.
+In the end the white backgrounds only worked for the insides of the textbooks, which were printed in black and white.
 For the videos I found it was best to do cut-outs of the chiles from the coloured paper backgrounds – that way they had a coloured edge that blended into the coloured backgrounds in the video better the the white edges.
 I put the cut-out chiles into After Effects and made them dance.

 Then I tried to make them HOT!
 Burn, baby, burn.